Jak57/SUST-viva-scheduler/README.md

 <img src="images/create.png">

-* Teachers can **update the status of students** in the time of viva and can view relevant information.
+* Teachers can **update the status of students** at the time of viva and can view relevant information.

 <img src="images/schedule.png">